 I have learned that even during the hardest times, you can rise up and you can get through it.
 It helps me to write down my feelings.
 I’ve also learned to ride the waves of grief when they come.
 Sometimes I know it’s coming, then it hits with full force like a wave.
 I don’t know how long I have to ride each one.
 Other times I can be feeling fine and I’m suddenly hit – by hearing a song or seeing something in a shop I could buy for them, then realising I can’t.
 It’s all part of the journey of grief that I have gradually learned to accept.

-Martlets were truly amazing.
-Their care and support were phenomenal.
+The care and support was phenomenal.
 They told us to treat the hospice as our second home and they really did make us feel like it was.
 They were angels.